far-os/os/README.md

 - `memring.c`: Memory management: malloc and free
 - `misc.c`: Definitions - structs, `#define`s, etc
 - `pic.c`: Utilities for initialising the PIC, masking the PIC, etc.
-- `shell.c`: Contains FarSH, the shell.
 - `syscall.c`: Contains code for `syscall`ing.
 - `text.c`: Code for writing to the screen.
 - `timer.c`: Code to control the PIT.
 - `util.c`: Miscellaneous utilities, such as `memcpy`, `strcpy`, `memcmp`, etc.

-There is also the `syscall/` directory: each header file inside contains a different ABI service.
+There is also the `src/syscall/` directory: each header file inside contains a different ABI service.

 ## Build instructions
 You will need access to the following tools: